Courses that I regularly teach include:

 The following courses are intended to introduce the liberal arts student to the exciting world of mathematics.
 These courses have few (if any) prerequisites beyond basic high school mathematics, yet each still takes an in-depth journey into some serious and sophisticated mathematics.

-- Math 10: The Mathematical Mystery Tour (This is a joint course with Pomona College) Introduces students to beautiful topics in mathematics that do not require a great deal of sophistication or previous knowledge.
+- Math 10: The Mathematical Mystery Tour Introduces students to beautiful topics in mathematics that do not require a great deal of sophistication or previous knowledge.
 While ideally suited to liberal arts students, the course should be of interest to science majors as well.
 Stresses the intuition, creativity and aesthetics involved in one area of mathematics.
 The area of focus will vary from year to year.
 May be repeated for credit.

 Courses that I have taught under this title include: